Real Copy Trading Setup

 Security and credentials

-- To rotate wallets, create a new automation with the new key and delete the old one.
+- Rotation.
+To move to a different wallet, create a new pod with the new key and delete the old one.

 Common issues